open-risk/openNPL/docs/source/description.rst

 Functionality
 -------------
-The openNPL platform may be useful to financial industry users (portfolio managers, business analysts), data engineers and/or risk model developers.
+The openNPL platform may be useful to financial industry users (portfolio managers, risk managers, business analysts), data engineers and/or risk model developers.
 The loan data templates currently covered are in particular relevant for EU countries and the US.

 Users can use openNPL to: